 I am a graduate student in the UW Neuroscience Graduate Program.
-Broadly, I'm interested in the interactions of sleep and circadian rhythm with memory, learning, mood, and neurological and psychiatric diseases.
+Broadly, I'm interested in the interactions of sleep and circadian rhythm with memory, mood, and neurological and psychiatric diseases.
 Currently, I'm studying sleep and circadian rhythm disturbances in a genetic model of Dravet syndrome, a form of childhood epilepsy accompanied by severe developmental delays and cognitive deficits.
 By selectively targeting the mutation that causes Dravet syndrome to neuronal populations involved in regulating sleep, I aim to characterize the mechanisms underlying these disturbances in Dravet patients.
-I am also working on a project investigating the role of the suprachiasmatic nucleus (SCN) in the circadian timing of sleep stages, and how this timing changes during jet lag.
-I graduated from the University of Arizona in 2015 with a B.S. in Neuroscience & Cognitive Science.
-Outside the lab, I like playing music, writing and getting outdoors.
+As a Graduate Fellow at the UW Institute for Neuroengineering, I am also developing a novel closed-loop system for selective long-term manipulations of sleep stages and seizures in the Dravet syndrome model to better understand the interactions between the circadian system and epilepsy.